orion3dgames/tic-tac-toe/README.md

 - Implement a better UI
 - Implement a better scoring system ()
 - Implement a database system  (like Firebase)

-## Latest Updates
-- 13/01/2022: Refactored the server and architecture to work with HEROKU + Added a demo link.
-- 12/01/2022: Initial quick and dirty version

 ## Installation Guide
 - Clone the repository